hebahelal14/Data-Mining/README.md

 ## Setup
 To run this project, you have to install:
-* Anconda Navigator: it will include all the required libraries
+* Anconda Navigator: it will include all the required libraries and just run it.

 ## Files
 * Weather-dataset.py-----> Extract Weather Information worldwide from the nearest station